Table of Contents

-Button collectors, like all collectors, are varied in their focus, but most share an interest in where and when their buttons were made and also what they are made of.
-So although this is an Australian focused blog the history of the industry in other countries is also of interest!
+Button collectors, like all collectors, are varied in their focus.
+However, most share an interest in where and when their buttons were made and also what they are made from.
+So although this is an Australian focused blog the history of the industry in other countries is also of interest.

 In this and the following sub-pages I’ll summarise and explore the history of button manufacturing around the word with the influence of advances in technology, changes in fashion, political interference in trade, the effects of war, both locally and globally.
 The history of one industry shines a light on out collective past.